-Click on a Shipping Method you wish to enable.
+Click on the pencil beside the Method Name to edit a Shipping Method you wish to enable.
 You will see a form to configure it for the individual site that looks like this:

 To enable this Shipping Method for your site, find the Enable field and check it.
 Then look at the bottom of the window, and click the blue Save button to save the change.

 Your change will be saved, and you'll be put back on the General Info tab for the Settings page of your site, so click again on Shipping to confirm your changes.
 You should see your Shipping Method in green, like this example: